Table of Contents

 - If, however, you have more memory in swap than the amount of inactive anonymous pages, you’re probably in trouble, because active memory is being swapped.
 That means that there’s too much I/O traffic, which will slow down your system.

-Lastly I hope the this article on Linux memory management and understanding it’s terminologies was helpful.
+Lastly I hope the this article on Linux memory management and understanding it's terminologies was helpful.
+In this tutorial guide we learned about different areas of Memory used by Linux kernel to enhance and optimize system performance.
+This is not a complete guide of Linux memory Management but this will help you kickoff and know the basics of Linux memory.
 So, let me know your suggestions and feedback using the comment section.